johnisom/leetcode-exercises/torrel/non-leetcode/capstone-projects/p_2_p_git.md

 ### Potential Solution
 - Automate file sharing
   + Limit communication overhead
-- Event streaming can get rid of a centralized repo
+- An event log can get rid of a centralized repo
-  + An event stream is a central point of communication that members of a network reference
+  + An event log is a central point of communication that members of a network reference
   + When an event occurs, members of the network can respond to it as necessary
   + Instead of storing code in a central location, we can simply store the event.
   + An event is a minimum amount of information necessary to convey that an something occurred.